IFPRMENA/arabspatialblog/_posts/blog/2015-02-23-gulf-food-security-strategic-concerns-nutrition-and-the-necessity-for-trade.md

 Fast forward to 2008: Commodity prices are spiking again and Saudi Arabia has to phase out its wheat program as a result of the depletion of its aquifers.
 Agricultural exporters like Argentina, Russia and Vietnam impose export restrictions out of concern for their own food security.
 Though the export restrictions prove temporary, already the Gulf countries react by announcing agricultural investments abroad to secure their privileged bilateral access to food.
 Sudan is again on top of the list of host countries, alongside other food insecure countries in the global south.

-Taking these announced initiatives at face value, the media paints the Gulf countries land grabbers who cultivate large swathes of land.
-Yet most of these projects either never see the light of day, or, are only implemented on a fraction of the announced scale.
+Taking these announced initiatives at face value, the media (prematurely) paints the Gulf countries as land grabbers who cultivate large swathes of land.
+Most of these projects either never see the light of day, or, are only implemented on a fraction of the announced scale.
 In reality, Gulf countries funded developed agricultural markets like Australia or Argentina, not ones in developing countries.

 Neither domestic self-sufficiency nor foreign investment will be able to guarantee future food import needs for the Gulf countries.
 There is not enough water for the former, and the latter might prove expensive in times of calm and elusive in times of crisis if host governments curtail exports.
 Thus Gulf countries have resigned themselves to the fact that they will be food import dependent and so will need to engage with the global food system and its multilateral realities.
 Trade related considerations like strategic storage, supply diversity and security of transport routes have taken on a more prominent role in their strategic activities.
 At the WTO the Gulf countries have supported a motion by Japan and Switzerland to discipline food export restrictions.
 One might see more such engagements with international organizations and producer countries in the future.